Reviews You Can Rely On

 Range

-There's much to say about the new battery; Rad is taking the lead in offering a Safe Shield Battery featuring thermal-resistant technology.
+There's a lot to say about the new battery; Rad is taking the lead in offering a Safe Shield Battery featuring thermal-resistant technology.
 While we haven't personally experienced catastrophic failure with e-bike batteries, stories of people who have are not rare.
-Rad is looking to prevent those issues by encapsulating each cell with a heat-absorbing resin.
-We can't speak to its effectiveness, but it's nice to see some manufacturers being proactive about safety.
+Rad seeks to prevent those issues by encapsulating each cell with a heat-absorbing resin.
+We can't vouch for its effectiveness, but it's great to see Rad being proactive about safety.

-The RadWagon 5 rates about average in our range metric.
-Given the bike's additional mass, we didn't find this too surprising.
-Having less range than the outgoing model is a little disappointing, but the trade-off for additional comfort and safety features is probably a safe bet on Rad's part.
-Realistically, the bike is probably sufficient for most people's commuting needs, but riding it home with a dead battery is something we'd go to great lengths to avoid.
+Given the bike's additional mass, we didn't find the range too surprising.
+Offering less range than the outgoing model is a little disappointing, but the trade-off for additional comfort and safety features is a safe bet on Rad's part.
+Realistically, the bike is probably sufficient for most people's commuting needs, but riding the bike with a dead battery is something to be avoided.

 rad power radwagon 5 - with a throttle-only range of 25 miles, the radwagon 5 is capable of...